Berlin–Baghdad railway: During World War I

 The breaks in the railway meant that the Ottoman government had significant difficulties in sending supplies and reinforcements to the Mesopotamian Front.
 The fighting in Mesopotamia remained somewhat isolated from the rest of the war.

-During the conflict, Turkish and German workers, together with allied prisoners of war, laboured to complete the railway for military purposes but with limited manpower and so many more important things to spend money on, only two of the gaps were closed.
+During the conflict, Ottoman and German workers, together with Allied prisoners of war, laboured to complete the railway for military purposes but with limited manpower.
+With many more important things to spend money on, only two of the gaps were closed.

-The first use of railways for genocide occurred in early 1915 when Armenian women and children from Zeitun were deported on trains to Konya and later marched into the Syrian Desert.
-Many Armenians were deported via the railways and later killed.
+The first use of railways for genocide occurred in early 1915, when Armenian women and children from Zeitun were deported on trains to Konya and later marched into the Syrian Desert.
+Many Armenians were deported via the railways and later killed in the course of the Armenian genocide.